saaivignesh20-zz/wadesktop_dark/README.md

 # wadesktop_dark

 A simple tool which can unlock the hidden dark mode in WhatsApp Desktop.
-This objective of this script is to help geeky and interested people around the world to experience the upcoming official dark mode feature before it's stable rollout. **Edit:** WhatsApp has rolled out Dark Mode in versions 2.2025.8 and above.
+This objective of this script is to help geeky and interested people around the world to experience the upcoming official dark mode feature before it's stable rollout.

+**EDIT:** WhatsApp has rolled out Dark Mode in versions 2.2025.8 and above.
 It is already available on **WhatsApp Web.** But not WhatsApp Desktop.
 It will be rolled out very soon.

 ## Disclaimer